-Rice’s father was a brick mason and it was rumored that Rice developed strong, reliable hands by catching bricks that his brother would throw his way while working for their father.
+Rice’s father, Joe Rice, was a brick mason, and it was rumored that Jerry Rice developed his strong, reliable hands by catching bricks that his brother would throw his way while working for their father.
 Rice later attended Mississippi Valley State University in Itta Bena on a football scholarship.
-During his University career, Rice earned All-America honors and set 18 records in Division 1-AA Of the National Collegiate Athletic Association.
-Rice was later drafted by the San Francisco 49ers in the first round of the 1985 NFL draft.
+During his university career, Rice earned All-America honors and set 18 records in Division 1-AA of the National Collegiate Athletic Association (NCAA).
+Rice was later drafted by the San Francisco 49ers in the first round of the 1985 NFL Draft.

 - Education: Mississippi Valley State University

 - Net Worth: $55 million

 - Weight: 200 lbs (90.72 kgs)

 - Nicknames: World, Flash 80, Gentleman Jerry, The man with the hands